You will have been prescribed edoxaban either to treat a harmful clot that has formed in a blood vessel, or to prevent one from forming.

 |Itchy skin rash||If it continues or becomes troublesome, let your doctor know|

 |Changes in some blood tests (including anaemia which could make you feel very tired)||Your doctor will check for these|

-Important: if you experience any unusual bleeding, speak with your doctor straightaway or go to your local accident and emergency department.
+Important: if you experience any unusual bleeding, or bleeding that continues for more than ten minutes, speak with your doctor straightaway or go to your local accident and emergency department.

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.